slu-dss/wrangling-01/README.md

 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/slu-dss/wrangling-01?branch=master&svg=true)](https://ci.appveyor.com/project/chris-prener/wrangling-01)

 ## Lesson Overview
+This repository contains the first lesson for the Data Wrangling in R seminar.
+This lesson covers the basics of using janitor and dplyr to rename and subset messy data.

 ### Lesson Objectives
 By the end of this lesson, learners should be able to: